Cashflow is the amount of money coming into a business and the amount of money going out.

 Strong cash flow also makes your business more appealing to a lender if you wanted to take on new debt at some point.
 You also have the ability to offer favourable credit terms to attract new buyers if you are less desperate for cash.

-We spoke to Global Executive Coach, Neelam Kaul to discuss tips to encourage your customers to pay their bills more quickly – here’s 10 tips:
+We spoke to Global Executive Coach, Neelam Kaul to discuss tips to encourage your customers to pay their bills more quickly – here are 10 tips:

 1. Have a System